 The Illinois infertility insurance mandate places limitations on who is required to comply.
 While the mandated benefits are extensive and very rich, the number of people covered is less extensive.
 There is a variety of qualifying criteria that apply to employer sponsored group health plans, and also to the individuals.

 The Illinois infertility insurance law applies to employers with more than 25 employees.
 The mandate does not apply to trusts, groups that self insure, group policies issued in another state, or religious organizations.
 No interest infertility financing may help those working for non covered employers.

 Many larger employers (those with one thousand or more employees) self insure which leaves them free to ignore the requirements.
 IL couples who are trying to conceive have the greatest odds of having coverage for infertility if they work for medium sized employers: those with more than 25 but employees, but not so big they self insure.

-If your employer is headquartered in another state, your employer is not subject to the Illinois rules; it must comply to that state’s infertility mandate.
+If your employer is headquartered in another state, your employer is not subject to the Illinois rules; it must comply with that state’s rules.
 Most states do have laws mandating infertility services, and those that do have less comprehensive requirements.
 You may be out of luck if this describes your situation.